United States District Court for the District of New Hampshire

 The United States District Court for the District of New Hampshire (in case citations, D.N.H.) is the federal district court whose jurisdiction comprises the state of New Hampshire.
 The Warren B. Rudman U.S. Courthouse for the New Hampshire district is located in Concord.

 Appeals from the District of New Hampshire are taken to the United States Court of Appeals for the First Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

 The United States Attorney's Office for the District of New Hampshire represents the United States in civil and criminal litigation in the court.
-As of 22 February 2025, the acting United States attorney is Jay McCormack.
+As of 12 August 2025, the United States attorney is Erin Creegan.